matthunt1984/matthunt1984.github.io/_scratch/my-process.md

 1. Branch.
 PR, review and just merge (no need to approve)
 2. Direct on master (is OK if not long running/save in progress)

+Future posts
+Can add future posts by simply having the publish date in the filename and leave the date atrribute out.
+Can review these with the --future when serving

 Intermittently check
 - More complex elements still work, eg collapsible code blocks
 - Test from mobile and other browsers